-Opened in March 2000, Echigawa Station’s building is a well-designed and well thought-out building that serves not only as a train station, but also as a local crafts museum featuring temari balls.
-There’s also a tourist information desk.
-The train station building is well integrated and alive with people, unlike many of the other newer Ohmi Railways train station buildings which have the community space but hardly any people using it.
-The adjacent and award-winning Echigawa Public Library also draws people.
+Opened in March 2000, Echigawa Station’s building is a well-designed and well thought-out building.
+There’s a community space with a gallery and tourist information desk.
 The station exterior resembles a traditional building in the old post town of Echigawa nearby on the Nakasendo Road.

 10. Aburahi Station (油日駅), JR Kusatsu Line, Koka

 Rebuilt in March 2002, Aburahi Station has a striking exterior design and a warm, welcoming interior made of wood.
 The exterior reminds me of the top of a samurai helmet, but the building was actually designed to be a ninja house.
 But that can’t be right since a real ninja house looked like any other house.
 (Ninja didn’t advertise that they were ninja.)

 Well, the round windows have a shuriken (throwing knife) design.
 The station also has rental bicycles.
 Shiga’s southernmost train station next to the prefectural border with Mie Prefecture.
 When my train to go home (after seeing the Aburahi Matsuri) arrived at the station, I almost felt sad to leave such a comfortable train station.

 11. Gokasho Station (五箇荘駅), Omi Railways Main Line, Higashi-Omi